Handle decomposition complexity and representation spaces: Chern-Simons gauge theory and representations

+In this section, we review the Chern-Simons functional and how it relates to representations of three-manifold groups.
+Throughout, let $Y$ be an integer homology three-sphere and let $P$ denote the trivial $SU(2)$ bundle.

+Let $\mathcal{A}(Y)$ denote the space of connections on $P$, which can be identified with $\Omega^1(Y; \sutwo)$ using the trivialization of $P$.
+We define the {\em Chern-Simons} functional as

-\author{Paolo Aceto Aliakbar Daemi Jennifer Hom \ The critical points of the Chern-Simons functional are precisely those satisfying $F_\alpha = 0$, i.e.\ the {\em flat connections}.
+The critical points of the Chern-Simons functional are precisely those satisfying $F_\alpha = 0$, i.e.\ the {\em flat connections}.
 In particular, the value of the Chern-Simons is constant on the connected components of the critical set.

 The Chern--Simons functional behaves well with respect to the action of the {\it gauge group} $\G(Y) = {\rm Map}(Y,SU(2))$.
 Any element $g \in \G(Y)$ acts on a connection by $g^*\alpha = g^{-1}dg + g\alpha g^{-1}$ and